wlina2511/mb_technical-test_front/README.md

 ![alt text](https://i.stack.imgur.com/QiJAP.png "Image1")

-- The **Leaderboard** GameObject is an empty one with multiple scripts attached to it, but the only one intersteting to look at is the **"CustomLeaderboard"** script.
-The intersteting variables to look at are the ones below **"LeaderBoard Customisation"** :
+- The **Leaderboard** GameObject is an empty one with multiple scripts attached to it, but the only one interesting to look at is the **"CustomLeaderboard"** script.
+The interesting variables to look at are the ones below **"LeaderBoard Customisation"** :
     - **isAcending** determines if the players are ranked from highest to lowest or the opposite
     - **Max Player To Display** determines the number of players displayed on the leaderboard, if set to -1, the cap will be removed
     - **Number Of Decimals** determines how many decimals of the players' scores are displayed in the leaderboard
     - The rest of the variables are the projects variable which shouldn't be changed

-- The **Interface** GameObject contains the two **Canvases** we are using to use the application :
+- The **Interface** GameObject contains the two **Canvases** we are using to use in the application :
     - **RankDisplayCanvas** is the Canvas where the Leaderboard is displayed :

     ![alt text](https://i.stack.imgur.com/M785c.png "Image1")

     (As you can see, I'm indeed a great designer)

-    There are **3 buttons** on this canvas, the first one is used to change *the sorting order*, the second one is used to change **the number of players displayed** and the         last one is to go back to the menu.
+    There are **3 buttons** on this canvas, the first one is used to change **the sorting order**, the second one is used to change **the number of players displayed** and the         last one is to go back to the menu.
 As you might have noticed, those buttons do the exact same things as the variables in the inspector, and you're right !
 I thought it was a good idea to give the player this freedom of choosing their own settings.

     - **MainMenuCanvas** is the Canvas where the Leaderboard is displayed :